Ryan Howard (The Office): Kelly Kapoor

 In the episode "Spooked", Ryan and Kelly are seen standing next to each other and talking.
 At the end of the episode, he kisses her on the forehead.
-While they took a backseat for most of season eight, in "Angry Andy" Pam and Jim set up Kelly with their handsome, likable, kind Indian-American pediatrician Ravi, with Pam explaining that the Ryan-Kelly romance has become impossibly disruptive to the rest of the office.
+While they took a backseat for most of season eight, in "Angry Andy" Pam and Jim set up Kelly with their handsome, likeable, kind Indian-American pediatrician Ravi, with Pam explaining that the Ryan-Kelly romance has become impossibly disruptive to the rest of the office.
 Pam also tells Ryan she doesn't think he's a good person and actively cheerleads against Ryan's efforts to win back Kelly (though Ryan admits he doesn't want to be with Kelly for the long run, or even a specific length of time beyond the present).
 In the end, Kelly tells Ryan she's decided to be with Dr. Ravi, but to Pam's horror immediately begins making out with Ryan again.
 When Kelly has a romantic portrait taken with Ravi in the season eight finale, Ryan looks on sadly, and later holds up a sign begging Kelly to take him back.
 However, he also holds up a sign for his picture making a romantic overture to a random blonde woman he'd met in Scranton.
-In the season nine premiere, Toby Flenderson says that after Kelly got engaged to Dr. Ravi and moved to Miami (Ohio), Ryan suddenly resigned and decided to pursue IT prospects in the "Silicon Prairie" of southwestern Ohio.
+In the season nine premiere, Toby Flenderson says that after Kelly got engaged to Dr. Ravi and moved to Miami (in Ohio), Ryan suddenly resigned and decided to pursue IT prospects in the "Silicon Prairie" of southwestern Ohio.
 During Dwight and Angela's wedding in the series finale, Ryan shows up with a baby son named Drake, stunning Kelly.
 Ryan later induces a mild strawberry allergy in Drake so that Kelly's husband Dr. Ravi will examine him, in order to get some time alone with Kelly.
-The two former lovers make out and leave the wedding, and baby Drake, behind on their final flight of romantic insanity.
+The two former lovers make out and leave the wedding, and Drake, behind on their final flight of romantic insanity.
 Nellie Bertram announces her intention to adopt Drake.